rlondon3/Udagram-Udacity/README.md

 POSTGRES_USERNAME
 PORT
 URL

-Open 2 terminal windows:
+In the terminal navigate to udagram-api:

-Navigate to udagram-api and run npm run dev
+-Run npm run dev
+Navigate to udagram-frontend:
+-Run npm run start

-Navigate to udagram-frontend and run npm run start Open http://localhost:4200 in the browser.
+Application will run on http://localhost:4200 in the browser.